 Please Remember (Research Rules & Ethics): It is illegal to feed wildlfe.
 Do not make it a regular habit of feeding or attracting animals to your home.
 Animals need to remain wild and be able to find food on their own.
 This track plate activity is a temporary experiment for you to learn about animals in your neighborhood.
 Also, be sure to wash your hands with soap and water after handling tracking plates that have been used by small animals (because animals can carry diseases that can be transmitted to humans).

 What Happened?
 Tell Us About It!
-Send your pictures of footprints on your plate(s) to email@example.com.
+Email your pictures of footprints on your plate(s).
 Explain where you placed your plate(s) and which animal prints you think you see on it.
 And, tell us if you want some help with identifying the footprints.

 So What?
 Next Steps: If you like tracking plates, you might enjoy using wildlife cameras.
 These are motion sensor cameras that you can attach in a variety of locations (eg like on a tree or on the post of your deck) that will take pictures of animals that move past the camera.
 You might be surprised at who you see!
 Both wildlife and bird researchers at RMBL use wildlife cameras as tools to collect data for their research projects.